cscart/docs/user_guide/look_and_feel/layouts/blocks/block_types_properties.rst

 	:widths: 15 35

 	*   -   Description
 	    -   List (text or pictorial) of currencies supported in the store.
-To manage the list of currencies, use section Administration → Currencies.
+To manage the list of currencies, use section **Administration → Currencies**.
 	*   -   Related add-ons
 	    -   None
 	*   -   Templates